-3.4 'Parking Deck in Saas Fee
+3.5 Parking Deck in Saas Fee

-The parking garage in Saas Fee is designed to take in all cars of tourists and inhabitants of Saas Fee - Saas Fee is car free.
-The parking deck was erected 1979/80 and extended with a new section 1980/81, offering 2900 parking lots (figure 8).
+The parking garage in Saas Fee is designed to take in all cars of tourists and inhabitants of Saas Fee - the village of Saas Fee is free of fuel powered vehicles.
+The parking deck was erected 1979/80 and extended with a new section 1980/81, offering 2900 parking lots (figure 9).

-Figure 8.
+Figure 9.
 Central parking deck in Saas Fee, Switzerland

 The concrete overlay of the decks are impregnated with chlorides ranging from 0.5 - 3.0 wt.%/wt% cement near the loose steel reinforcement.
 The decks are reinforced with unbonded post-tensioned tendons.
 Conventional techniques would require the removal of with chloride contaminated concrete, coating of the steel reinforcement and refurbishment with repair mortar or concrete.
 This procedure would be highly delicate with regard to the unbonded tendons in the parking deck - damage to these tendons has to be avoided under any circumstances.

 With regard to the pre-stressed tendons and the risk of CP induced hydrogen embrittlement, galvanic corrosion protection offers a safe and reliable remediation technique.
-In July 2011, on a parking booth, the EZA system was installed on 30 m2 concrete surface.
-The EZA system has been coated with a tough elastic, static crack-bridging waterproofing and wearing surface layer of broadcast total solid epoxy Sikafloor-390, covered by a high abrasion resistant sealcoat of total solid epoxy Sikafloor-354 (figure 9).
+In July 2011, on a parking booth, the EZA system was installed on 30 m2 concrete sur-face (figure 10).
+The EZA system has been coated with a tough elastic, static crack-bridging waterproofing and wearing surface layer of broadcast total solid epoxy Sikafloor-390, covered by a high abrasion resistant sealcoat of total solid epoxy Sikafloor-354.

-Figure 9.
+Figure 10.
 EZA-installation in one parking booth

-The EZA is now in operation since August 2011, exposed to the harsh alpine conditions in 1880 m above sea level.
+The EZA is in operation since August 2011, ex-posed to the harsh alpine conditions 1880 m above sea level.
 Data show that it is protecting the steel reinforcement reliably and safely with 0-maintenance expenditures.